jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Three people fall back home.

 <!--
 - The point of the story is that mythology, philosophy, and science were needed.
-Each is useful based on the problem, the sophiscation of the tool being used to solve it, and its ability to reciprocate in the environment in which its needed.
+Each is useful based on the problem, the sophistication of the tool being used to solve it, and its ability to reciprocate in the environment in which its needed.
 - "From now on we live in a world where man has walked on the Moon.
 It’s not a miracle; we just decided to go."
 -->